 Where exactly was he that night?
 Out looking for his little girl, perhaps?

-She still claims it wasn’t him, but she always smiles when she says it… I remain skeptical.
+She still claims it wasn’t him, but she always smiles when she says it.
+And after questioning, he was never able to produce a good alibi.
+I remain skeptical.

-I also remain very thankful to have lived through that night and been able to celebrate eighteen amazing years of marriage.
+I also remain very thankful to have lived through that night and been able to celebrate nineteen amazing years of marriage.

 Happy anniversary, baby!